-Identify key academic and social resources available on campus to assist you toward academic success.
-It is also critical to learn about the Office of Disability Services, Counseling Services, Student Activities, Health Services, the Career Services & Cooperative Education Center and Multicultural Affairs.
+Identify key academic and social resources available on campus to assist your academic success, such as the Centers for Learning and Academic Support Services, Honors College, Office of Disabilities Services, Counseling Services, Student Activities, Health Services, Career Services & Cooperative Education Services, and Multicultural Affairs.

 Develop strategies to expand your educational experience to include a minor, double major, summer experiences, research projects, service learning or campus leaderships.

-Approach faculty for letters of recommendation for graduate school and/or job opportunities.
+Talk to faculty for letters of recommendation for graduate school and/or job opportunities.

 Speak with professors to explore Undergraduate Research Opportunities on campus.